- Essays on the Great War

 A Word from the Editor

-Welcome to the second edition of Books@MUN.
-And thanks to all of you who showed such enthusiasm when we launched in November 2012.
-Remember, Books@MUN is designed to highlight and promote books and authors in the Faculty of Arts.
+Welcome to the fifth edition of Books@MUN.
+This digital magazine is designed to highlight and promote books and authors in the Faculty of Arts.
 So we want to hear from you when you have any book-related news … signed a contract with a new publisher?
 Found a new collaborator?
 We want to know!